-- Course webpage:
+• Course webpage: http:

-- http://www.cb.uu.se/~filip/ImageProcessingUsingGraphs/
+//www.cb.uu.se/~filip/GraphBasedImageProcessing2018/

 - Format:

 - Lectures.

-- Review questions/exercises

 - Computer exercises

+- No mandatory attendance.

 - Examination in the form of an individual project.

 Course goals

 After completing the course, you should:

 - be familiar with basic graph theory and how it applies to image processing application. - have a good understanding of combinatorial optimization. - have a good understanding of state-of-the-art methods for solving combinatorial optimization problems arising in image processing. - have some experience implementing and using such methods, and applying them in your own research.